Salman Butt: Playing style

 An accumulator, Butt works hard for his runs, not indulging in too many big hits; his statistics show the low number of 19 international sixes to date (1 September 2010) of which he's scored 10 in Twenty20 cricket, 7 in One-Day Internationals and only six in Test cricket.
 He scores a lot of his runs between backward point and extra cover.
 He uses his superb wrist work to angle the bat, placing the ball into gaps using the pace of the ball to his advantage; a very good technique for ODIs where it is best to keep the scoreboard ticking all the time.
 He also has the ability to cut the ball very fine down to third man if there are no slips, especially against spin bowlers, as he showed to great effect in his above-mentioned innings of 108 not out.
 These are his specialties, but he has large range of shots.
 However, many commentators have expressed that his defensive technique has flaws, and that he is prone to playing at balls outside off-stump which should be left.

+Post-retirement

 Umpiring and coaching career

-In June 2021, Salman Butt joined the PCB’s umpiring and match referee phase 1 course.
+In June 2021, Salman Butt joined the PCB's umpiring and match referee phase 1 course.

 In May 2022, he was appointed as a consultant coach of the Singapore national cricket team.

+Commentary career

+In April 2025, several PSL franchise owners expressed strong dissatisfaction with the inclusion of Butt in the PSL 10 Urdu commentary panel.
+Despite the franchises submitting a joint letter requesting that individuals with unethical backgrounds not be included, the PCB ignored the request.
+Butt has since held roles in PCB Digital and had briefly been appointed as an advisor to the selection committee, triggering public backlash.

+For the 2025 United Arab Emirates T20I Tri-Nation Series in Sharjah featuring Pakistan, Afghanistan, and the UAE, Butt was made part of the commentary panel.